UN, G7 decry Russian attack on Ukraine as possible war crime

 The IAEA said Grossi would return to Kyiv for another meeting with Zelenskyy.

-Yuras Karmanau in Tallinn, Estonia, Jamey Keaten in Geneva, Lorne Cook in Brussels and Geir Moulson in Berlin contributed reporting.
+Yuras Karmanau in Tallinn, Estonia, Jamey Keaten in Geneva, Lorne Cook in Brussels and Geir Moulson in Berlin contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine